Robin Tunney

-Robin Tunney (born June 19, 1972) is an American actress.
-Tunney made her film debut in the comedy Encino Man (1992) and rose to prominence with leading roles in the cult films Empire Records (1995) and The Craft (1996).
-Her performance in Niagara, Niagara (1997) won her acclaim and the Volpi Cup for Best Actress.
-She had leading roles in the films End of Days (1999), Supernova and Vertical Limit (both 2000).
-Tunney earned critical acclaim for playing Veronica Donovan on Prison Break (2005–2006) and Teresa Lisbon on the television series The Mentalist (2008–2015).
+Robin Tunney (born June 19, 1972) is an American actress who made her film debut in Encino Man (1992), and later rose to prominence with headline parts in the cult films Empire Records (1995) and The Craft (1996).
+Her performance in Niagara, Niagara (1997) won her the Volpi Cup for Best Actress.
+She then had leading roles in End of Days (1999), Supernova, Vertical Limit (both 2000), Cherish, The Secret Lives of Dentists (both 2002) and The In-Laws (2003), and earned wider recognition playing Veronica Donovan on Prison Break (2005–2006) and Teresa Lisbon on The Mentalist (2008–2015).

-Tunney was praised for her portrayal of a victim of sexual assault in the independent drama Open Window (2006).
-Her subsequent film roles across the 2000s include Cherish and The Secret Lives of Dentists (both 2002), The In-Laws (2003), Hollywoodland (2006), August and The Burning Plain (both 2008), and Passenger Side (2009).
-She led the thriller film Looking Glass (2018), and starred in the short-lived legal drama series The Fix (2019).
+Tunney's portrayal of a sexual assault victim in Open Window (2006) was praised.
+Her subsequent film credits included Hollywoodland (2006), August, The Burning Plain (both 2008), Passenger Side (2009), Looking Glass, and Monster Party (both 2018).
+She starred on the short-lived ABC series The Fix (2019).

 Early life

-Tunney was born in Chicago, Illinois, to a car salesman father, Patrick, and a bartender mother, Cathy.
-Tunney's father was born in Straide, County Mayo, Ireland, while her maternal grandparents were from Clare Island.
+Tunney was born in Chicago, Illinois, to a car-salesman father, Patrick, and a bartender mother, Cathy.
+Tunney's father was born in Straide, County Mayo, Ireland, and her maternal grandparents were from Clare Island, Ireland.
 She is a cousin of Chicago Alderman Tom Tunney.

 Tunney grew up in Orland Park, a southwest suburb of Chicago.
-She was raised Catholic (of Irish descent), attended Saint Ignatius College Prep in Chicago and the Chicago Academy for the Arts in Chicago, and resided in Palos Heights, also in the Chicago area.
+She was raised Irish Catholic, attended Carl Sandburg High School, Saint Ignatius College Prep in Chicago and the Chicago Academy for the Arts in Chicago, and resided in Palos Heights, also in the Chicago area.